trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     sudo nano /etc/unbound/unbound.conf.d/unbound.conf

 And copy and paste all the text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/unbound.conf"><b>unbound.conf</b></a> file and save (control+x then y then enter).

+## ╸ Configure Stubby For Unbound ╸

+Use Unbound for caching and stubby for TLS forwarder.
+Install stubby:

+    sudo apt install stubby

+Remove and re-create stubby.yaml file and copy/paste all the text from <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/stubby.yml"><b>👉 this stubby config 👈</b></a> and save. (`cd $home` to return to home folder when finish).

+    cd /etc/stubby/ && sudo rm stubby.yml && sudo nano stubby.yml

+Tip : You can also add more DNS servers by uncommenting the needed lines

  ## ╸ Configure Adguard With `Cloudflare(DoH&DoT)` ╸